IOxCyber/CyberEssentials/Security-Tools/Burp_Suite/PortSwigger-WebSecAcad/Web_Vuln-Insights/Cross-site request forgery (CSRF)/Concepts-CSRF.md

 ```

 > The easiest way to construct a CSRF exploit is using the CSRF PoC generator that is built in to Burp Suite Professional.

+# How to deliver a CSRF exploit:
+- Typically, the attacker will place the malicious HTML onto a website that they control, and then induce victims to visit that website.
+- This might be done by `feeding the user a link to the website, via an email or social media message.`